 - InstaDApp is a smart wallet with an intuitive interface built on top of popular DeFi platforms for managing assets.

 While these three protocols focus on lending, decentralized exchanges, or DEXs, are another fast-growing market subset.
 For example, Curve Finance is a DEX liquidity pool designed to support efficient stablecoin trading activity.
 The goal is to facilitate trades with low slippage and a low fee algorithm specially designed for stablecoins.

 Other subsets of the DeFi market include payments, assets, and derivatives.
-For instance, Flexa is an instant, fraud-proof payments network for digital assets that enables anyone to spend a variety of cryptocurrencies instantly, privately, and with zero fees at multinational brands across the United States and Canada.
+For instance, Flexa is a fraud-proof instant payments network for digital assets which enables users to spend varieties of cryptocurrencies instantly, privately, and with zero fees at multinational brands across the United States and Canada.
 And more use cases arise every year.

 The IRS has made it abundantly clear that cryptocurrency transactions are subject to taxation.
 Notice 2014-21 states that cryptocurrencies are property and subject to income and capital gains taxes.
 Like stocks, any dividends or interest are taxed as ordinary income, while any increase in value is a short- or long-term capital gain.